msteffan/fundamentals/02_chapter/README.md

 #Version Control

-When you’re working on something, say a painting, software or an autobiography, there comes a time when you wish you had a reset button.
+When you’re working on something –say a painting, software or an autobiography– there comes a time when you wish you had a reset button.

 You might already have a system in place to deal with this problem –maybe you save your document multiple times with different names, so that you can return to a different stage of the project.